Hans1984/GlowGAN/README.md

   - ```conda env create -f environment.yml```
   - ```conda activate glow_gan```

-If you encounter some setting problems, we highly suggest you to refer to the [StyleGAN-XL](https://github.com/autonomousvision/stylegan-xl) for reference.
+If you encounter some setting problems, there could be solution from [StyleGAN-XL](https://github.com/autonomousvision/stylegan-xl).

 ### Training
 We follow the progressive training be strategy, strat from the low resolution and increase the resolution step by step.